 The ICMS coalition is a group of not-for-profit organisations and professionals who research, develop, publicise and implement the ICMS.

-Exactal develops estimating software for the construction industry internationally, with their Auckland office established in 2008.
+Exactal is company that was established in Brisbane, Australia, and develops estimating software for the construction industry internationally.
 They are also the first ‘Platinum Partner’ of NZIQS.
-They signed on as an ICMS Partner in mid-August.
+They joined the ICMS coalition in mid-august.

 CEO of Exactal, Murray Freeman, says that as a partner, they will be able to ensure their product range is well prepared for ICMS, which will be a great benefit to their global customer base.

-“Exactal will play an important role in ensuring any standards developed enhance the user experience of our clients.
+“Exactal will play an important role in ensuring any standards developed enhances the user experience of our clients.

 “An international measurement standard will ensure that it’s easier to benchmark, measure and report on construction project costs, and see how they compare in various countries around the world.”